L0g0rhythm/EITIN/README.md

-# IT Inventory with Privilege Elevation
+# EITIN - Elevated IT Inventory

 This repository contains a PowerShell script (`run_as_admin.ps1`) that automates the collection of detailed system information for IT inventory purposes.
 The goal is to streamline asset management by ensuring that the report is generated with elevated privileges.